End of a coalition in Karnataka? Will the Cong-JD(S) stick together

 Bengaluru, August 24: The much hyped up coalition in Karnataka and the Janata Dal (S) is all set to end.

-Both H D Deve Gowda and Siddaramaiah have accused each other for the fall of the government in Karnataka and tensions between the two leaders is at an all time high.
+Both H D Deve Gowda and Siddaramaiah have accused each other of the fall of the government in Karnataka and tensions between the two leaders is at an all time high.

-In the aftermath of the Lok Sabha debacle and the subsequent fall of the government, the two parties have been at logger heads.
-Moreover the alliance chemistry never seemed to work as on the ground level, the workers of both parties never shared a good rapport owing to a common vote bank.
+In the aftermath of the Lok Sabha debacle and the subsequent fall of the government, the two parties have been at loggerheads.
+Moreover, the alliance chemistry never seemed to work as on the ground level, the workers of both parties never shared a good rapport owing to a common vote bank.

 Settle portfolio or face elections: Message to Yediyurappa from BJP top brass